ZooDAO-Project/moonbeam-battles/README.md

 # ZooDAO
-## Nft battles arena
+## NFT Battles Arena

-#### This repository contains system of contracts associated with Nft battles of the ZooDAO project.
+#### This repository contains system of contracts associated with NFT battles of the ZooDAO project.

 | contract | description |
 | --- | --- |